rragrawal/fair/about.md

 ---
 layout: page
-title: About
+title: About the workshop
 description: Fostering AI Research
 ---

 The **FAIR** workshop, an initiative of the CS department at the University of Birmingham Dubai, aims at instigating a series of discussions around Artificial Intelligence research pertinent to the real-world and the UAE landscape.